-Luckily, many payment options have cropped up in the last few years making it easy for you get paid, even when you are receiving payment from abroad in India.
+Luckily, many payment options have cropped up in the last few years making it easy for you get paid, even when you are receiving payments from foreign clients.

 Receiving payments for freelance work from Indian clients

 Direct bank transfer

 Transaction fee: Zero